kishancodes/Python_BonusAssignment/README.md

 and an array of words to find.
 Then it should search the word search for each word returning a dictionary of whether or not the word was found.

-- I did diagonal search.
+- I did diagonal search so I chose the option 1.